 Use case: Spam filtering

 Let's say you want to create a system that automatically filters email messages that are spam from messages that are not.

-A false negative in this case would be a spam email that does not get caught, and you see them in your inbox.
-Usually just a bit annoying.
+A false negative in this case would be a spam email that does not get caught and that you see you see in your inbox.
+Usually, this is just a bit annoying.

 A false positive in this case would be an email that is falsely flagged as spam and gets removed from your inbox.
-If it were an important email, the user may have been adversely impacted.
+If the email was important, the user might be adversely impacted.